-The amount of normal tax which is attributable to the South African-sourced service income per contract per country is equal to:
+The amount of normal tax which is attributable to the South African-source service income per contract per country is equal to:

-Taxable income per service contract falling under s6quin per country
+Taxable income per service contract falling under s6quin per country Taxable income derived from all sources

-Section 6quin(1) only applies to South African-sourced amounts of service income on which a foreign government has levied a tax payable on income (see 4.3.1 for detail).
+Section 6quin(1) only applies to South African-source amounts of service income on which a foreign government has levied a tax payable on income (see 4.3.1 for detail).
 Accordingly, the amounts of taxable income included in Taxable income per service contract falling under s6quin per country in the formula above are only those amounts which were received or accrued and which were subject to foreign tax.
 In the event that a particular amount was not subject to foreign tax it will not be included.
 The taxable income of both the numerator and the denominator are determined according to the Act.